 If you set up too many parameters to be enumerated, following error message will appear:

 During automatic reconstruction mode RAID Wizard enumerates all possible configurations.
-These are disk order combinations, stripe sizes and possible geometries.
+These are disk order combinations, stripe sizes, and possible geometries.
 For example automatic reconstruction of RAID 5 that consists of 12 disks should check 12!(disk orders) * 4(geometries) * 10(stripe sizes) =19160064000 configurations.
-Assuming your PC is able to enumerate 1000 per second(which is quite optimistic supposition) it would require 2217.6 days to complete.
+Assuming your PC can enumerate 1000 per second(which is quite optimistic supposition) it would require 2217.6 days to complete.

 Developers can supply you with a custom build with this limit removed, however it won't reduce recovery time.
 At this cases best approach would be reconstructing RAID's configuration manually at the constructor or order our reconstruction service.